Business Loans for Debt Consolidation

 Deciding on a Debt Consolidation Loan

-Once you have applied and been approved for a debt consolidation loan, you will have to make a decision.
+Once you have applied and been approved for a debt consolidation loan, you will have to make a decision to determine if it is right for you.

 If you applied for and were approved for multiple loans, compare the different terms and rates.
 Perhaps you would be willing to pay a higher interest rate in exchange for a lower monthly payment.
 Maybe one has a prepayment penalty and one doesn’t, and you are reasonably confident that you will be able to repay the loan early.